SnapCoin/SyndicateQT/doc/build-unix.md

 -----
 1) You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-2) The release is built with GCC and then "strip SnapCoind" to strip the debug symbols, which reduces the executable size by about 90%.
+2) The release is built with GCC and then "strip snapcoind" to strip the debug symbols, which reduces the executable size by about 90%.

-To Build SnapCoind
+To Build snapcoind
 --------

 With UPNP:

     cd src && \
     make -f makefile.unix && \
-    strip SnapCoind
+    strip snapcoind

 (Recommended) Without UPNP:

     cd src && \
     make -f makefile.unix USE_UPNP= && \
-    strip SnapCoind
+    strip snapcoind

 To Build SnapCoin-QT
 --------